A better inspection experience for serious homebuyers

 Can you stay in your home during a home inspection?

-In most cases, sellers or occupants can remain in the home during an inspection, but it is usually better if the inspector has clear, uninterrupted access.
-The inspector needs to open accessible panels, operate fixtures, test appliances, access the attic or crawlspace, inspect rooms, use tools, and document conditions.
+In most cases, sellers or occupants can remain, but clear access is best.
 Pets, locked rooms, stored belongings, parked cars, or active work-from-home setups can limit what can be inspected.

 How do I prepare my house for an inspection?